Pella86/Schrodinger-religion/ExteriorAppearence/README.md

 #Premise
-Exterior appearence is important in any religion, from dress code to body modifications, religions have had the most disparate differences.
+Exterior appearance is important in any religion.
+From dress code to body modifications, religions have had the most disparate differences.
-Here the religion tries to give a creative dress code and societal views or perceptions of different aspects of the public appeearence.
+Here the religion tries to give a creative dress code as well as societal views or perceptions of different aspects of the public appearance.